percona/cloud-tools/doc/percona-agent/install.rst

 run the install script with the ``-help`` option or see the :ref:`Install Script Options <options>` page.

+.. _automated:

 Automated Install
 ^^^^^^^^^^^^^^^^^

 To automate installation and disable install script prompts, use the ``-interactive=false`` option.
-In this case, installation will be the same as during a `Quick Install`_.
+In this case, installation will be the same as during a :ref:`web`.

-.. note:: In this case, you have to specify the ``-api-key`` option.
+.. note:: Do not forget to specify the ``-api-key`` option.

 If the installer fails to detect necessary MySQL options, Percona Agent will not be able to collect MySQL metrics and query data,